SIMI, Islamic radicals have entered CAB protest says Intelligence Bureau report

 Citizenship law will be implemented, so will be NRC: Nadda after meeting refugees from Afghan

-On the other hand, the police had told people to remove objectionable content from the social media platforms.
+On the other hand, the police had told people to remove objectionable content from social media platforms.
 There are around 60 accounts that have been identified and these persons have been told to take down objectionable content immediately.

 It may be recalled that a hidden mob had swelled during the riots that took place at Seelampur on December 18.
 Some people were supposed to stage a protest against the amended Citizenship Act at Jafrabad at around 2 pm but people gathered between 1 pm and 1.15 pm at Seelampur point and were stopped by police, they said.